Posted on: December 3, 2024 Posted by: Sarah Giavedoni Comments: 0

 3. Much of the mountains are now protected as national parks and forests

 Locals and visitors alike enjoy the natural beauty of the county.
 Adventures await along mountain biking trails and whitewater rafting rivers.
-Locals can explore trails their entire life and still find something new.
+Locals can explore trails their entire lives and still find something new.

 4. Wildlife abounds in these mountains